Global infrastructure to be a valuable choice in 2025

 Similarly, BlackRock believes that infrastructure as an asset class – like AI – will benefit from the “intersection of mega forces” in 2025.

-“We favour infrastructure equity on a strategic horizon of five years and longer as a potential beneficiary of mega forces,” Raj Rao founding partner and chief operating officer, Global Infrastructure Partners, a part of BlackRock, said in the firm’s 2025 global outlook.
+“We favour infrastructure equity on a strategic horizon of five years and longer as a potential beneficiary of mega forces,” said the Blackrock Investment Institute (BII), as part of the firm's 2025 outlook.

 According to BlackRock, private markets will have a role to play in bridging the gap between the required infrastructure and what governments and banks can finance alone, although exposure to private markets is not going to be suitable for all investors.

-“With banks reining in lending, we think companies are likely to turn to the capital markets, private lending and other non-traditional sources of credit,” Rao said.
+“With banks reining in lending, we think companies are likely to turn to the capital markets, private lending and other non-traditional sources of credit,” BII said.

 “The divergence in how private markets have reacted to higher interest rates has shaped our investment views on a strategic horizon of five years and longer.”